mochidev/swift-webpush/README.md

 % swift package experimental-install
 ```

-Once installed, a new configuration can be generated as needed:
+Once installed, a new configuration can be generated as needed.
+Here, we generate a configuration with `https://example.com` as our support URL for push service administrators to use to contact us when issues occur:
 ```
 % ~/.swiftpm/bin/vapid-key-generator https://example.com
 VAPID.Configuration: {"contactInformation":"https://example.com","expirationDuration":79200,"primaryKey":"6PSSAJiMj7uOvtE4ymNo5GWcZbT226c5KlV6c+8fx5g=","validityDuration":72000}